MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-troubleshoot.md

 ## App troubleshooting details

 You can view installation issues, such as when the app was created, modified, targeted, and delivered to a device.
 The [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) provides these and other details in the **Troubleshoot + support** pane.
-For more information, see [App troubleshooting details](troubleshoot-app-installmd#app-troubleshooting-details).
+For more information, see [App troubleshooting details](troubleshoot-app-install.md#app-troubleshooting-details).

 ## Troubleshoot app issues using logs

-Viewing the details of logs can help you determine the cause of the issue you are seeing.
+Viewing the details of logs can help you determine the cause of the issue you are seeing and help resolve them.
+You can choose to view the [logs displayed in Intune](apps-win32-troubleshoot.md#logs-displayed-in-intune), or view the [logs displayed using CMTrace](apps-win32-troubleshoot.md#logs-displayed-using-cmtrace).

 ### Logs displayed in Intune